 Envision has been at the forefront of habitat mapping for many years, and has participated in national and international initiatives for developing and standardising protocols.
 We interpret survey data collected either by ourselves or externally and undertake mapping projects employing GIS modelling techniques.
 Our experience covers a range of marine habitats from temperate to tropical ecosystems.

-A study into potential new areas of conservation including the Annex 1 habitats ‘reefs’ and ‘submerged sandbanks’, was performed in conjunction with Entec UK using GIS, desktop reviews and surveys.
+A study into potential areas of conservation including the Annex 1 habitats ‘reefs’ and ‘submerged sandbanks’, was performed in conjunction with Entec UK using GIS, desktop reviews and surveys.
 Results from the analysis of existing data and biological, video and acoustic surveys of the Outer Wash and Greater Thames areas are being fed into the regulatory conservation process.